NextWrk-Services-LLC/nextwrk.com/docs/general/commands.md

 npm start
 ```

-Starts the development server and makes your application accessible at
+Starts the development server and makes NextWrk.com accessible at
 `localhost:3000`.
 Changes in the application code will be hot-reloaded.

 ### Production